ofermoshsaioff/food-share/README.md

 - FoodShare is still in Beta, but is fairly stable.
 - The backend is written in javascript using node.js with several node modules:
 	1. express - framework for node.js
-	2. cradle - couchdb client for node.js
+	2. cradle - couchdb client for node.js (cloudant for hosting db)
 	3. socket.io - websockets implementation for node.js
 	4. ejs - for template rendering
 	5. formidable - for form handling

 - The frontend is written in HTML+CSS3+javascript using Twitter Bootsrap.
 - ToDo list specified below.